Createdd/Writing/articles/Expectations.md

 And that's where we start losing.
 The moment we think we are entiteld to something, we stop going all in.

+Being entitled to somehting and owning something only can lead to loss.
+There is nothing more to win, since you already have it.

+You change your mentality.
+You're up there.
+You only can look downwards.
+You lost the drive that was needed to get you up there.

 We expect that something will happen.
 Our limited mind with all is biases tricks us into thinking that action A lead to result B. This misevaluation causes failure and we don't see it.

 Only after the fall we start to realize what went wrong but then it's too late for this round and you start to questioning yourself.